Classifying spaces of infinity-sheaves: The concordance resolution is concordance-invariant

-A presheaf $F: \man^{\op}\to \Sp$ is \emph{concordance invariant} if for all manifolds $M$ the map $F(M)\to F(M\times \R)$ induced by the projection $M\times\R\to M$ is a weak equivalence.
 In this section we show that $\sB F$ is always concordance invariant.
 Furthermore, if $\sB F$ is an $\infty$-\emph{sheaf}, then it is representable.
 The arguments are largely formal, so to make this structure more transparent we begin the discussion for an arbitrary category enriched over~$\Sp$ and later specialize to the category of manifolds.
-These results are mostly a repackaging of Morel--Voevodsky~\cite{MorVoe}, c.f., Herrmann--Strunk~\cite{HerStru}.
+These results are mostly a repackaging of Morel--Voevodsky~\cite{Morel.Voevodsky}, see also Herrmann--Strunk~\cite{Herrmann.Strunk}.